-A strong cup of coffee at sunrise is a must if you’re like me.
+If you’re like me, a strong cup of coffee at sunrise is a must.
 You have no reason to give up your coffee when you go camping.
 Learning how to utilize a coffee percolator for camping is not impossible.
 The first thing you must do is make a suitable percolator coffee pot for an open fire.

 They are available in various capacities, depending on the number of cups one can hold.
 Consequently, it is up to you to determine the appropriate size based on how much coffee you make.